ferilagi/invis-docker-webserver/README.md

         extra_hosts:
             - 'host.docker.internal:host-gateway'
         volumes:
-            # you need to put your website into this folder ./www
+            # you need to put your website into this folder ./conf/www or edit as u wish
             - './conf/www:/var/www/html'
             - './conf/nginx:/etc/nginx/conf.d'
             # if you need add config to supervisor.d uncomment this line below